-Parent(s) need to make prior arrangements with the front office in person as to the name, address, and home telephone number of any temporary guardian.
+Parent(s)/Guardian(s) need to make prior arrangements, in person, with the PGCHS Administrative Assistant as to the name, address, and home telephone number of any temporary guardian.
 Please indicate the length of time the temporary arrangement will be in effect.